petermwash/WeatherDaily/README.md

 # Weather Daily

- - `Weather Daily` is a weather application that keeps users updated on the current status of weather at the current user's location.
+ - `Weather Daily` is a weather application that keeps users updated on the current status of weather at their current location.

-- It also give the next five days weather forecast on the same location.
+- It also gives the next five days' weather forecast for the same location.

 - It has the capability of displaying weather data even in offline mode with a dismissable notification informing the user on the last the data was updated from the [API](https://openweathermap.org/)